Kanban-Warriors-Organization/KanbanWarriors/README.md

 - [x] **Challenges:** Participate in location-based challenges to earn exclusive rewards and cards.
 - [x] **Card Sets:** Cards are organized into sets, encouraging collection completion. (lines: 64-65, cardgame/models.py)
 - [x] **Recent Card Display:** Stay updated with the latest card releases directly on the homepage. (lines: 72-79, html:cardgame/templates/cardgame/home.html)
-- [ ] **Battles:** Engage in strategic battles with other players or AI opponents using your card collections.
+- [x] **Battles:** Engage in strategic battles with other players or AI opponents using your card collections.
-- [ ] **Trading Cards:** Trade cards with other players to complete your sets and acquire rare cards.
+- [x] **Trading Cards:** Trade cards with other players to complete your sets and acquire rare cards.
-- [ ] **In-Game Currency:** Earn and use in-game currency for various game enhancements and items.
-- [ ] **Scavenger Hunts:** Participate in complex, multi-location scavenger hunts for valuable rewards.

 ## 🔮 Future Enhancements

 The following features are under consideration for future development:

-- ⚔️ **Card Battles:** Engage in strategic battles using collected cards.
-- 🔄 **Card Trading:** Exchange cards with other players.
 - 💰 **In-Game Currency:** Earn and spend virtual currency for enhancements.
 - 🕵️ **Scavenger Hunts:** Multi-location challenges for additional rewards.
 - 🏅 **Badges for Collections:** Unlock achievements based on progress.